Routine Eye Exam

 Why is this a big concern?

-Children who become nearsighted very early in life tend to experience a worsening and progression of nearsightedness that continues throughout childhood — and this puts them at a signiﬁcantly greater risk of very serious and potentially sight-threatening eye conditions later in life, including cataracts, glaucoma and retina detachment.
+Children who become nearsighted very early in life tend to experience a worsening and progression of nearsightedness that continues throughout childhood — and this puts them at a signiﬁcantly greater risk of very serious and potentially sight-threatening eye conditions later in life like glaucoma and retina detachment.

 Scheduling annual eye exams is the best way to assess your child’s risk of myopia.
 When detected early, myopia control measures can be taken to slow the progression of myopia and reduce your child’s risk of serious eye problems later in life.